ElectricPeelSoftware/iOS-Best-Practices/Best Practices.md

 This document is a description of the practices used in iOS development at [Electric Peel](http://www.electricpeelsoftware.com).

+We make heavy use of [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) and the [MVVM](http://en.wikipedia.org/wiki/Model_View_ViewModel) pattern, so this document expects familiarity with both.

 ## Frameworks & Tools

 *Add a link to a default podfile to use*